-table xx: the pearson correlations in-between the main indexes.
+Table xx: the Pearson correlations in-between the main indexes.
 All VAEs are weightless.

-On other hand, generally a lower Base-VAE is corresponding to a lower VAE.
-Apparently this does not mean a lower Relative-VAE either.
-The analysis shows that aesthetic score is weakly correlated with Number of Fixation (r=0.33).
-So the good pages are generally have more fixations (interesting points).
-And Base-VAE is also positively correlated with Number of Fixation (r=0.59).
-This implies the good web pages generally are not based on lower Base-VAEs.
+On other hand, generally a lower Base-VAE corresponds to a lower VAE, but this does not mean a lower Relative-VAE either.
+The analysis shows that the aesthetic score is weakly correlated with the Number of Fixations (r=0.33).
+So the good pages generally have more fixations (interesting points).
+And Base-VAE is also positively correlated with Number of Fixations (r=0.59).
+This implies that the good web pages generally are not based on lower Base-VAEs.
 Those facts may also explain why Base VAE has ignorable linear correlation with the aesthetic score (r=-0.11).
 Figure xx shows Base-VAE has no difference between the good and bad pages.

-It seems that a moderate Base-VAE is more welcome.
-A moderate Base VAE means a proper amount of specific information the viewer has perceived.
-It also represents the must-pay attention resource for the visual exploration in the viewport.
+It seems that a moderate Base-VAE is better.
+A moderate Base VAE means a proper amount of specific information for the viewer to perceive.
+It also represents the required attention resource needed for the visual exploration in the viewport.